Kinoma/KPR-examples/README.md

 <x-app-info id="effects.example.kinoma.marvell.com"><span class="uiSample"></span></x-app-info>

-This mobile framework example demonstrates how to build and apply a variety of effects to KPR layers and pictures.
+This MobileFramework example demonstrates how to build and apply a variety of effects to KPR layers and pictures.
 Tap the settings icon to display and select from a scrolling menu of effect types.
 The effect is applied to the ‘Effect’ layer.
 Tap the ‘Play’ button at the bottom of the menu to apply the selected effect to a bouncing balls animation.
 This example shows how to build and apply KPR effects using the Kinoma ECMAScript API.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***